axxes8/CSE-212-Final-Project/Stack/Stack.md

 ```

 Congratulations!
-We have implemented a stack.
+You have implemented a stack.
 You can view the full code implementation [here](stack1.py).

 ## Try it Yourself!
 Now that you know how a stack works, try to use a stack to reverse the following strings of text: